Moses Mawa

-Moses Dramwi Mawa (born 4 August 1996) is a Norwegian professional footballer who plays for HamKam.
+Moses Dramwi Mawa (born 4 August 1996) is a Norwegian professional footballer who plays as a forward for Liga I club Sepsi OSK.

+Born and raised in Oslo to South Sudanese parents, his grandfather ran a cross-border business in West Nile, northern Uganda, and married a Ugandan woman in Arua.

+He is eligible to play for Uganda, South Sudan or Norway, but he is yet to get a breakthrough.

 Career

 He played youth football for Oppsal and Holmlia before starting his senior career in Lyn.
 For the dormant former first-tier team he scored 6 goals in the 2015 2. divisjon.
 Lyn were relegated, and Mawa continued for two seasons in Bærum SK and one season in KFUM, who won promotion to the 2019 1. divisjon.
 Making his mark here with 10 goals in 15 matches, he was bought by Strømsgodset during the summer transfer window, and even scored on his debut against Bodø/Glimt.
 In August 2021, he moved to Kristiansund on a contract until the end of the 2024 season.

 On 3 August 2023, Mawa moved to HamKam.